gpuweb/gpuweb/design/ErrorConventions.md

 passed into `o.f`.

 * If WebIDL's binding rules would throw an exception: Error **must** be synchronous.
-    * This should cover type checks.
+    E.g.:
+    * If a parameter is passed in which doesn't match the type declared by the WebIDL.

 * If the method `o.f` is part of a disabled extension: Error **must** be synchronous.
     * If the extension is *known but disabled*, `o.f` can be called, but